aimclub/FEDOT.LLM/README.md

 # Import necessary modules and classes
-from langchain_openai import ChatOpenAI from pathlib import Path from fedot_llm.data.loaders import PathDatasetLoader from fedot_llm.main import FedotAI from fedot_llm.output.jupyter import JupyterOutput
+from langchain_openai import ChatOpenAI from pathlib import Path from fedotllm.data.loaders import PathDatasetLoader from fedotllm.main import FedotAI from fedotllm.output.jupyter import JupyterOutput

 # Initialize the ChatOpenAI model
 # Note: Make sure to set the OPENAI_TOKEN environment variable